getsentry/symbolicator/docs/index.md

     - `diagnostics`: This configures the duration diagnostics data will be stored in cache.
 E.g. minidumps which failed to be processed correctly will be stored in this cache.
-       - `duration`: Duration a file will be kept in this cache.
+       - `retention`: Duration a file will be kept in this cache.

 ## Security